Mycophenolate Mofetil Hydrochloride (mye-koe-FEN-oh-late MOE-fe-til hye-droe-KLOR-ide)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, bone marrow problems, high blood pressure, stomach ulcers or bleeding, or a rare genetic disease called Lesch-Nyhan or Kelley-Seegmiller syndrome.
+- Make sure your doctor knows if you have are breastfeeding or if you have kidney disease, bone marrow problems, high blood pressure, or stomach ulcers or other digestive problems.
+Tell your doctor if you have Lesch-Nyhan or Kelley-Seegmiller syndrome (rare genetic disorders).

 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.